Supertos/SupertosScript/readme.md

 > array_name^element_id

 ## Functions
-Functions are the piece of code that can be referenced from the other place in your code. **As PDXScript categorizes functions as second-class citizens, that's also the case with SS**. **As Clausewitz engine requires functions to be declared in separate file, an output reflecting this will be produced**.
+Functions are the piece of code that can be referenced from other places in your code. **As PDXScript categorizes functions as second-class citizens, that's also the case with SS**. **As Clausewitz engine requires functions to be declared in separate file, an output reflecting this will be produced**.
 Functions declared as follows:
-> function function_name( argument_a, argument_b, argument_c )
+> function function_name( argument_a argument_b argument_c ) \# Note that there's no comma separating arguments
 >  \# Function body
 > end